 G&G Technics Harmonic Balancer Puller.

-Their entry into manufacturing began about 20 years ago…
+Their entry into manufacturing began more than 20 years ago…

 After frustrations with auto companies releasing new models and not fully tooling up for them.

 Everyone is happy to have new generation motor vehicles, but you need to also develop new tools for the technicians to work on them.